-There are gaps in indicators related to important aspects of nurturing care, such as responsive caregiving, maternal mental health, and the developmental status of children younger than 2 years of age.
+There are gaps in indicators related to important aspects of nurturing care, such as responsive caregiving, maternal mental health, and the developmental status of children younger than 5 years of age.
 UNICEF, WHO and the World Bank Group are collaborating with experts to fill these gaps.
-This work includes developing a global scale for assessing children's development at the population level.
-New indicators are also being developed for responsive caregiving and early learning activities.
-The aim is to produce a single, validated set of indicators that can be used to monitor children's development from birth to their fifth birthday, allowing for comparisons of data over time and across populations (see box Assessing children's developmental status - ECDI and GSED).
+The aim is to produce a single, validated set of indicators to monitor children's development from birth to their fifth birthday (see box Measuring children's developmental status - ECDI and GSED).

-ASSESSING CHILDREN'S DEVELOPMENTAL STATUS - ECDI AND GSED
+MEASURING CHILDREN'S DEVELOPMENTAL STATUS - ECDI AND GSED

-Early childhood development index
+Early childhood development index (ECDI)

-The Early Childhood Development Index (ECDI) is a measure of the developmental status of children.
+The ECDI is a measure of the developmental status of children.
 Initially focusing on children 36 - 59 months of age, it has been included in MICS since the fourth round of surveys in 2009 and has now produced estimates for more than 70 countries.

-In 2020, an updated version of the ECDI (ECDI2030) (3), covering children from 24 months of age, was recognized by the UN Statistical Commission as a suitable measure for assessing SDG target 4.2 - By 2030, ensure that all girls and boys have access to quality early childhood development, care and pre-primary education so that they are ready for primary education, and its indicator 4.2.1 - Proportion of children 24 - 59 months of age who are developmentally on track in health, learning and psychosocial well-being.
+In 2020, an updated version of the ECDI (ECDI2030) (4), covering children from 24 months of age, was recognized by the UN Statistical Commission as a suitable measure for assessing SDG target 4.2 - By 2030. ensure that all girls and boys have access to quality early childhood development, care and pre-primary education so that they are ready for primary education, and its indicator 4.2.1 -Proportion of children 24 - 59 months of age who are developmentally on track in health, learning and psychosocial well-being.

-Global scale for early development
+Global scales for early development (GSED)

-Work is in progress to develop a complementary instrument to measure children's development from birth to the age of 3.
-A global consortium, coordinated by WHO, is developing an internationally standardized and validated instrument for measuring this, called the Global Scale for Early Development (GSED).

-The GSED has two components: a short form and a long one.
-The short form, designed to be used in surveys, consists of questions that can be answered in a limited time.
-The long form, designed for programmes, takes more time and can include observations.
-These are now being tested, and the final versions will be available in 2021.
-You can find out more about the GSED on the Early Childhood Matters webpage (4).
+The GSED (5) provides measures to monitor children's development from birth to the age of 3 globally.
+Developed by a consortium, coordinated by WHO, it has two components: a short and a long form.
+The short form, designed to be used in surveys, consists of questions that can be answered by the caregiver in a limited time.
+The long form, designed for programmes, takes more time and includes observations of the child.
+Both forms have been validated in seven countries and used in many more.
+Materials are made available on request by contacting the GSED team.